The effects of stress

 At the beginning of the study, participants came once a week for two months to Denninger's lab where they were given instructions on their assigned discipline.
 While there, blood samples were taken and neuro-imaging tests were run.
 At three intervals during the study, more blood and neuroimaging tests are done and the participant completes a questionnaire.
 The five-year study concludes in 2015.

 Thus far, the Denninger study has found a positive stress-reducing effect at the molecular level after just the first session, even among novices to their assigned discipline.
 Genes that involve insulin secretion and energy metabolism are getting activated while genes that provoke stress and the inflammatory response are getting turned off.
-The Kundalini group is experiencing the highest degree of benefit.
+The Kundalini group experienced the best benefits.

 Source: Kitamura, Makiko.
 "Harvard yoga scientists find proof of meditation benefit."
 Harvard Medical School News.
 The President and Fellows of Harvard College.
 Nov 21, 2013.
 Web.
 Mar 26, 2014.